Dana G. Peleg: Literary writing

-Peleg has published her poetry in LGBT magazines and in the anthology Proud to Present (2003), as well as in her book Kdosha (Holy, 2013, Sial).
+Peleg has published her poetry in various magazines in Israel and the US and in the anthologies Ge’im LeHatzig Proud to Present (2003), edited by Ilan Sheinfeld, and At Kol Haratzon (You Are the Total Desire) edited by Orit Neumeir Potashnik.

 Translation

 Peleg is a literary and academic translator, from Hebrew to English and vice versa.
 The first novel she translated was The Dyke and the Dybbuk, by Ellen Galford.
 In 2000–2004 she was a full-time translator for several Israeli business and high-tech magazines, while translating novels for Kinneret and Babel publishing houses.

 For the Ahoti movement, Peleg translated the report Who Profits from Racism and Sexism in Civil Society, and the catalog Breaking Silence about Mizrahi women artists.
 Every year, she translates the Index of Women's Security in Israel for the Haifa Women's Coalition.

-Peleg translates plays: "Avshalom" by Noam Meiri, "Black Snow" and "Almost Blue" by Keith Reddin, "Cash on Delivery" by Michael Cooney, "Betty's Summer Vacation" by Christopher Durang, and more.
+Peleg translates plays: "Avshalom" by Noam Meiri, "Black Snow" and "Almost Blue" by Keith Reddin, "Cash on Delivery" by Michael Cooney, "Betty's Summer Vacation" by Christopher Durang.

 The initial "G." in her name

 Shortly after coming out in December 1994, Peleg began writing about LGBT topics under the pseudonym Dana Gal at Pi Ha'aton.
 When she started writing her column she continued using this pen name.
 Following the threat of a lawsuit against the magazine, she was asked to write under her real name.
-She was not ready to do so, and decided to keep the initial G. When her short story collection, Figs, My Love, came out in 2000, she added her last name, Peleg, but kept the G. for Gal, the name that allowed her to write freely about topics that were largely taboo, and to make it easier for her readers to make the connection.
+She was not ready to do so, and decided to keep the initial G. When her short story collection, Figs, My Love, came out in 2000, she added her last name, Peleg, but kept the G. for Gal, her previous pseudonym.
+In February 2000, Peleg wrote an essay for At magazine, entitled "Here I am/This is me" in which she explained that she was adopting the "G" as her middle initial as it better represented her contemporary identity.